Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-Suppose $u$ is the low-degree vertex and $v$ is the high-degree vertex.
-First, if after the deletion $d_v \leq d'_v$, $v$ moves itself to $V_L$ and update all its neighbors, if $v$ is not in the MIS and has only \hd neighbors in the MIS, it must enter the MIS and all its \hd neighbors must perform the algorithm detailed in~\cref{sec:high-degree}; the update then continues as an edge deletion between two \ld vertices.
+\paragraph{Edge Deletion between One Low-Degree and One High-Degree Vertex} Suppose $u$ is the low-degree vertex and $v$ is the high-degree vertex.
+First, if after the deletion $deg(v) \leq deg'(v)$, $v$ moves itself to $V_L$ and update all its neighbors, if $v$ is not in the MIS and has only \hd neighbors in the MIS, it must enter the MIS and all its \hd neighbors must perform the algorithm detailed in~\cref{sec:high-degree}; the update then continues as an edge deletion between two \ld vertices.

 Otherwise, if $u$ is in the MIS and $v$ has no more low-degree neighbors in the MIS (i.e.\ $c_v = 0$ after the deletion), it needs to perform the procedures outlined in~\cref{sec:low-deg-left} when a \hd vertex is not in the MIS and no longer has any \ld neighbors in the MIS.
 If this is not the case, it does not need to do anything.
 Note that it is never the case that $v$ was in the MIS and $c_u = 0$ before the deletion by~\cref{inv:low}.